josfam/classattend/docs/readme/unix_install.md

 # How to run the application locally on unix systems i.e. Linux and Mac

+## Set up the frontend

-- Clone this repository and cd into the frontend directory
+- Clone this repository, cd into the frontend directory, and install frontend dependencies

 ```sh
 git clone https://github.com/josfam/classattend.git